 Physical and chemical analyses

 An in situ profile of pH, conductivity, turbidity, dissolved oxygen (DO) and pressure was measured using a submersible probe (YSI sonde model V6600).
 A temperature profile was measured using a maximum-minimum mercury thermometer (the YSI probe did not have a capacity to record temperature below −10ºC).
 The 5.7 m sample corresponded to the turbidity maximum and the 6.5 m sample to the turbidity minimum.
 Conductivity at in situ temperature was converted to conductivity at 15ºC as described previously (Gibson, 1999).
 The adjusted conductivity brings the temperature to within a range suitable for estimating practical salinity using the formula of Fofonoff and Millard (1983).
-However, salinity was likely to have been underestimated as it is higher than the range (2–42) for which the conductivity–salinity relation holds.
+Salinity was likely to have been underestimated as it is higher than the range (2–42) for which the conductivity–salinity relation holds.
+However, the relative difference in salinity between the samples would be accurate.
 Density was calculated from the in situ conductivity and temperature using the equations described by Gibson et al. (1990) and expressed at temperature T as:

 σT = (1000 − density) kg/m3